carpit680/openbot-docs/docs/02-Teleop-Tongs/02-Setup.md

 ### Build Your Interface

-You can 3D print the components required for the Teleop Tongs set up along with the fiducial markers by following the __[Teleop Tongs Assembly Guide](./teleop_tongs_assembly_guide.md)__.
+You can 3D print the components required for the Teleop Tongs set up along with the fiducial markers by following the [Assembly guide](./01-Assembly.md).

 You will need a camera, a ring light, and optionally a stand as shown in the following photo.